>_

 • Connects multiple devices in a star topology.

-• Broadcasting: Incoming data is sent to ALL ports.
+• Broadcasting: Data sent to ALL ports.

-• Shared bandwidth (high collision risk).
+• Shared bandwidth.
 Dumb device.

 Switch